Highlights

 Nancy F. Chen

-Senior Principal Scientist and Group Leader
+Senior Principal Scientist and Lead Principal Investigator

-Institute for Infocomm Research (I2R)
+A*STAR Institute for Infocomm Research (A*STAR I2R)

 This article was made for A*STAR Research by Wildtype Media Group